 Howes Diesel Treat is the nation’s most trusted anti-gel.
-Tested and proven to prevent gelling in even the coldest weather, diesel owners choose the Howes family’s time tested and proven formula to keep them going.
+Its special formula has been tested and proven time and again to prevent gelling in even the coldest weather.
+Owners of all types of diesel vehicles and equipment rely on the Howes family’s guaranteed product to keep them going all winter long.

 * Cars/Pickups/Tractors double dose both treatment ratios